borgmaan/xenophobia/README.md

 	* We're standing on the shoulders of giants
 		* Would be nowhere without Bioconductor
 		* Should try to give back
 	* Shouldn't everyone benefit from what we're doing?

 ### Analysis approach
 * All analyses were performed using the methods described in [Laajala et. al.](http://clincancerres.aacrjournals.org/content/early/2012/07/19/1078-0432.CCR-11-3215.full.pdf).
 * Per Treatment X Model MCMC p-values were reported for fixed effect of treatment
 * Graphs of the individual treatment comparisons are reported to examine what kinds of experimental outcomes are considered significant by XenoCat.

+### Results
-* Jeff was happy:
+Jeff was happy:
 > Andrew,
 > This is great.
 I thank you for the fast turnaround and also the p-values and additional insights.
 Very helpful for sure.
 Certainly the PD alone was impressive in all but one or two models.
 > Jeff